This creamy broccoli soup is easy to make from scratch with simple ingredients and in just 30 minutes.

 Instructions

-• In the meantime, peel the potato and cut it into ½ inch (1.3 cm) cubes.
-Next, chop the broccoli into equally sized pieces, including the stem and leaves.
+• SIMMER UNTIL TENDER: In the meantime, rinse and chop 1 pound broccoli into pieces, including the stem and leaves.

-• Add the vegetable broth and simmer for 20 to 30 minutes, or until the potatoes and the broccoli are fork tender.
+Add 2 cups vegetable broth and simmer for 20 to 30 minutes, or until the broccoli is fork tender.
 Stir occasionally.

 Notes

-Nutrition information is an estimate for 1 portion of broccoli soup out of 3, made with dairy-free butter.
+Nutrition information is an estimate for 1 portion of broccoli soup out of 3 portions with an 8-ounce (230 grams) burrata.

 Nutrition